Jurisprudence Examination: Sample Exam Questions

 The following questions are examples of the types of questions you can expect on the Jurisprudence Exam.
 Note that these specific questions will not be on the exam.

-1. A father expresses concerns about his son’s upcoming surgery.
-The nurse listens to the father's concerns and validates his feelings.
-What component of the nurse-client relationship is the nurse demonstrating?
+1. A father expresses concerns about his son's upcoming surgery and has several questions about the procedure.
+The nurse listens to the father's concerns, shares information about the procedure, and validates his feelings.
+Which components of the nurse-client relationship is the nurse demonstrating?
+(Select all that apply)

 2. A nurse gives a double dose of acetaminophen (Tylenol) to a client who only requires a single dose.
 What, if anything, must the nurse do?